 WHEN WE MAY SHARE YOUR PERSONAL INFORMATION WITH THIRD PARTIES

 We will share your personal information with third parties where required or allowed by law or as stipulated by the Electoral Act - for instance, the Electoral Act provides that the Commission shall make available to every political party the names and address of each person registered each year.

 WHERE DO WE STORE AND PROCESS PERSONAL DATA?

 Your personal information is collected and stored electronically on computer systems in secure storage areas certified to the ISO/IEC 27001:2013 Information Security Standard, that are accessible only to employees who require the information to perform their official duties.
-All data is stored and processed in Nigeria with industry best security certifications and practices and according to international privacy standards and regulations.
+All data is stored and processed with industry best security certifications and practices and according to international privacy standards and regulations.
 Contractual clauses for appropriate level of data privacy protection are in place for data transfer from our collection centres.